CSS-Angie/Food-Forest-Foraging/README.md

 ## Forum

-The forum can be subscribed to, but is not actually live.
-This could be the backbone of the site, as you may find here volunteers to write pages of new plants with identification and recipes, get tips for better identification to improve the description at the website and so on.
+The forum can be subscribed to but is not live at the moment.
+This could be the backbone of the site, as you may find here volunteers to write pages of new plants with identification and recipes, get tips for better identification to improve the description on the website and so on.

 ## Recipe site with filter

-Sometimes you want to scroll recipes for inspiration what to pick in your garden or forest.
-A page with recipes (with filter) will meet this need.
+Sometimes you want to scroll through recipes for inspiration on what to pick in your garden or forest.
+A page with recipes (with a filter) will meet this need.

 ## Plant gallery with search option

-As soon as more plant pages emerge, a better way to find the plant is needed.
-Writing a specific characteristic down in a search option should spit out all options.
+As soon as more plant pages will come out, a better way to find the plant is needed.
+Writing a specific characteristic down in a search option should spit out all the possible options.

 # Credits

-## Sources used to write website
+## Sources used to write the website

 - Code Institute Course Content was very helpful for creating this website.
 - The [Dee Mc videos](https://www.youtube.com/@IonaFrisbee) were a great help to comprehend flex-box.